Editors

 Dr. Izabela Dahl is associate professor and senior lecturer in history at the School of Humanities, Education and Social Sciences, Örebro University (Sweden).
 Before she was an associate at the Department of Northern European Studies at Humboldt-Universität zu Berlin and at Gothenburg University.
 Her research focus is on migration studies, humanitarian aid, Jewish history and history of anti-Semitism, cultures of remembrance and international relations in Northern Europe.

-Dr. Tobias Etzold is an associate scholar with the EU Integration Research Group and project leader of the Research Centre Norden (RENOR) at the German Institute for International and Security Affairs (SWP) in Berlin.
-Being a political scientist he is an expert on regional collaboration in Northern Europe and the Baltic Sea area, the EU relationship with the Nordic and Baltic countries, as well as German-Nordic collaboration.
+Dr. Tobias Etzold is a researcher in the Security and Defense Research Group at the Norwegian Institute for Foreign Policy/Norsk Utenrikspolitisk Institutt (NUPI) in Oslo.
+The political scientist is an expert on regional cooperation in Northern Europe and the Baltic Sea region, security issues in Northern Europe and the Arctic, EU relations of the Nordic and Baltic countries and German-Nordic cooperation.

 Jens Gmeiner